shwinpiocess/taiga-back/CONTRIBUTING.md

 Extensive contribution guidelines are available online: LINK HERE(TODO).

-You don't need sign something like "Contributor License Agreement" but sending a patch of code in one pull-request or using any other method you are accepting that you code are licensed by AGPL v3.0.
+## License ##

+Every code patch accepted in taiga codebase it is licensed under AGPL v3.0.
+You should care about it and not include code that can not be licensed under that license.

 You can see the complete license on `LICENSE` file on the root of repository.